 Incidentally, unless you're a complete foreigner, there's no such thing as a Singaporean with totally no background in the property market.

 You surely have a better understanding of the neighbourhood you live in, or grew up in, than most other people - even this can be sufficient grounds to specialise.

-It helps to know, for instance, that the minimart downstairs sells the cheapest rice and spices we'll ever find in Singapore; or that it's better to get a unit a bit further from the nearby school due to morning traffic.
+It helps to know, for instance, that the minimart nearby sells the cheapest rice and spices we'll ever find in Singapore; or that it's better to get a unit a bit further from the nearby school due to morning traffic and noise.

-So consider the depth of your existing knowledge and experience; if it's enough, you may want to start by specialising in those areas (you can branch out later).
+So consider the depth of your existing knowledge and experience; if it's enough, you may want to start by specializing in those areas (you can branch out later).

 2. The First Few Sales You Close